JosephSmarsh/Microcenter-Inventory-Checker/README.md

 deviceid = ''
 microcenter = ''
 ```
-pushsaferkey: Acquired when you register for [pushsafer](https://www.pushsafer.com/ "Pushsafer Registration") \n
+pushsaferkey: Acquired when you register for [pushsafer](https://www.pushsafer.com/ "Pushsafer Registration").
 deviceid: Acquired when a device is registered to your pushsafer account
 microcenter: The link to the microcenter page (To be made an array of national links and local stores)